 Cold, interesting start.

-But trust me when I say that the plot is probably the least of things I can spoil.
-Have you seen “House Of Wax”?
-“Evil Dead”?
-“Texas Chainsaw Massacre”?
-Or any other slasher in the history?
+I’ll save the spoilers here, nonetheless plot is probably the least of things I can spoil.
+Have you seen House Of Wax (2005)?
+Evil Dead (2013)?
+The Texas Chainsaw Massacre (1974)?
+Or any other slasher in the history for that matter?
 If the answer is yes, then you’re aware that script is literally the least of anybody’s concern.
 What matters is the meat.

-“Romina” by Netflix is the worst film of 2018, and every person included in the chain of its conception, production and distribution should be banned from the film industry.
+Romina (2018) by Netflix is the worst film of 2018, and every person included in the chain of its conception, production and distribution should be banned from the film industry.

 Hate Grade: 9.5/10